List of Community characters: Annie Edison

 Annie has been shown to occasionally choose her interests over keeping the group intact, first by dating Britta's estranged ex-boyfriend Vaughn and (temporarily) choosing to leave Greendale and the group to follow Vaughn to another college, and later by deciding to exclude Jeff from the group and her friendship during his season 3 premiere nervous breakdown when he attacked the table with an ax after accidentally inhaling monkey-gas.
 On one occasion, her somewhat-illicit cradle sexuality is used to lure Jeff into Glee Club.
 Nonetheless, these cases rarely result in long-lasting issues.
 Annie used to pine after Troy, on whom she had a crush since his high school football quarterback days, but that stops when she begins dating Vaughn.
 At the end of the first season, it appears as if Annie has developed a romantic dynamic with Jeff, whom she kissed both to win a debate competition and at the end of the season.
 While she is still interested in Jeff at the beginning of season 2, he is more standoffish, and after the study group learns he'd had sex with Britta during the paintball episode, Annie says she thinks of Jeff as "gross".
 Later in the episode "Asian Population Studies" Annie develops a crush on Dr. Rich Stephenson, a fellow Greendale student that Jeff had clashed with.
 Jeff seems jealous but refuses to admit it.
 However, Rich declines Annie's advances due to their age difference.
 There have been indications that Annie may still harbor feelings for Jeff, and it has been suggested that he may feel similarly.
 However, it is revealed in "Virtual Systems Analysis" that Annie is coming to terms with how exactly she feels about Jeff when Abed manipulates her because of her apparent feelings for him.
 Annie learns from the experience that the way she responds to her feelings for Jeff is shallow and immaterial and that any kind of love or feelings like this is not fair to herself or the other person.
 She also gains a better understanding of Abed as well.

 In season 5, Annie has become a salesperson for a pharmaceutical company and returns to Greendale to accomplish better things with her life.
 She becomes the leader of the Save Greendale Committee.
 At the end of season 6, she gets an internship at the FBI.

+In the series finale "Emotional Consequences of Broadcast Television", Annie said goodbye to Jeff before leaving to catch her Washington, D.C. flight.